Steel City Poetry Slam

 Though rules vary from slam to slam, the basic rules are:

-Each poem must be of the poet’s own original construction;
+Each poem must be of the poet’s own original composition / construction;

-Each poet gets a set limit of time in minutes per round (plus a ten-second grace period) to read one poem.
+Each poet gets a set limit of time in minutes (plus a ten-second grace period) to read one poem per round.
 The most common time limit is three minutes, and some slams have time limits of four, two, or one minute.
 Points are deducted for violating the time limit;

 The poet may not use props, costumes, musical accompaniment, or musical instruments;